-MGT 271 Principles of Management 3-0-3 organiza political focuses ation sti , econon on the e foundation for the understanding of management ructures and formations, leadership skills and t nic, technical, and social implications of manageria basic roles, skills and functions of manageme r effective and efficient achievement of goals.
-Prev echniques, and the I decision-making.
-It ent and managerial MGT 373 Operations Management 3-0-3 relation departm forecast models introduc to the function to the function to the function of the functio mines the strategic relationship between operation unctioning organization as a whole and in relation to an organization.
-Students are introduced to the con- lels, inventory methods and design, statistical pro- roject management and TQM principles and m e student to supply chain and logistical conce ST 271, QM 241 the other functional cepts of value chain, cess control, process ethods, as well as MGT 476 Strategic Management 3-0-3 in gaini situatio ng and r ns and c n examination of the techniques, processes, and mo naintaining a competitive advantage by utilizing a hallenges faced by organizations and the strategic plve them.
-Prerequisite: Senior Standing nd analyzing various
+MGT 271 Principles of Management 3-0-3

+organiza political focuses ation sti , econon on the e foundation for the understanding of management ructures and formations, leadership skills and to nic, technical, and social implications of managerial basic roles, skills and functions of management r effective and efficient achievement of goals.
+Prer echniques, and the decision-making.
+It ent and managerial

+MGT 373 Operations Management 3-0-3

+introducing the student to supply chain and logistical concepts and methods.
+Prerequisite: MGT 271, QM 241

+MGT 476 Strategic Management 3-0-3 in gainir situatior ng and i ns and c n examination of the techniques, processes, and me maintaining a competitive advantage by utilizing ar challenges faced by organizations and the strategic olve them.
+Prerequisite: Senior Standing nd analyzing various be discussed, including value driven marketing, the marketing plan, marketing research, target markets and segmentation, along with their implications in formulating marketing strategies.
+Prerequisite: None